SEAME-pt/T07-ADS_Lane-Detection/docs/ADR/ADR-Control-Methodology-JetRacer.md

 The Waveshare JetRacer, powered by a Jetson Nano, requires an autonomous drive system to navigate a small laboratory testing course using a dash cam and a TensorFlow-based ML model outputting offset **_e_**_y_, facing angle **_ψₑᵣᵣₒᵣ_**, speed **_v_**, and steering angle **_δ_**.
 The system must track the lane center line, maintain a desired speed, operate at 30 Hz*, and map control outputs to servo/motor commands via GPIO.
 A local coordinate frame with error dynamics [**_e_**_y_, ψₑᵣᵣₒᵣ, v] is used, and the implementation leverages C++ with Python ML communication via TCP sockets.

 **Why 30Hz?**
-_The ML lane detection is capable of a 33FPS process stream, wich gives 30Hz (1/FPS) of state update frequency._
+_The ML lane detection is capable of a 30ms process stream, wich gives 33Hz (or FPS) of state update frequency._

 ## Decision
 We will implement a dual-loop control architecture: